 “In general, early warning signs of alcohol toxicity consist of confusion, slurred speech, poor coordination and pale skin,” Patrick Gallus, D.O., Founder and Chief Medical Officer of Gallus Medical Detox Center in Scottsdale, Arizona, tells WebMD Connect to Care.
 “This can quickly develop into more concerning signs to include irregular breathing, hypothermia, unresponsiveness and coma.”

-“Most alcohol poisoning take place during binge drinking episodes by typically inexperienced drinkers,” Dr. Gallus says.
+“Most alcohol poisoning takes place during binge drinking episodes by typically inexperienced drinkers,” Dr. Gallus states.